For many homeowners and investors, adding value to their properties is something to consider especially if an eventual sale is a possibility.

-Throw some fresh paint into the mix, new trim and fencing (if applicale), as well as a new house number and a letterbox to complete the look.
+Throw some fresh paint into the mix, new trim, and fencing (if applicable), as well as a new house number and a letterbox to complete the look.

 You can also consider adding an all-weather area as an extension to the home.
 Any external touches like these provide a strong impetus for buyers to grab ahold of the property, which should assuage worries about whether the property will successfully sell.

-Related to the backyard, adding some green into your property can instantly add color and life.
+Related to the backyard, adding some green to your property can instantly add colour and life.
 The best part?
 You can do it without exerting much effort or money.
-So, if you haven't started already, it might be a good time to start a garden project.
+So, if you have not started already, it might be a good time to start a garden project.

-Visit the nearest nursery or plant store in your neighborhood and start adding plants, shrubs and trees to your place.
+Visit the nearest nursery or plant store in your neighbourhood and start adding plants, shrubs, and trees to your place.

-Just be wary of being too elaborate, as complex gardens can be hard to manage for those who don't possess the green thumb, which may include potential buyers.
+Just be wary of being too elaborate, as complex gardens can be hard to manage for those who do not possess the green thumb, which may include potential buyers.